balena-io-modules/balena-resource-bundle/README.md

 ## Resource Bundle format

-The contents of a resource bundle look like this:
+A resource bundle is a tarball with the following contents:

 ```
 /contents.json